MrDarthHub/MrDarthHub/README.md

 ### Hi there, I’m Brayan Diaz 👋

 - 🌱 I’m currently learning JavaScript, Python3, HTML5, CSS and Linux.
-- 👀 I’m interested on FullStack Developement.
+- 👀 I’m interested on automation, webscrapping and data.
-- 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/brayan-diaz/
 <!--- - 💞️ I’m looking to collaborate on ... --->